ALEKS Frequently Asked Questions

 Congratulations!
 Continue to use your Prep and Learning Module to improve your chances for success.
 The placement result required is the minimum preparation for your course.
 Take advantage of the individualized review and learning features in ALEKS to get a better grade in your class.

-Yes, everyone may take up to 2 Placement Assessments within 7 days of the first assessment.
-However, to make the second attempt worthwhile, we require that you work for a minimum of 3 hours in your ALEKS Prep and Learning Module before the second Placement Assessment will become available to you.
-Students who are invited to participate in the Summer Bridge Program will have an opportunity to take a third assessment after completing the work for the course.
+Yes, everyone may take up to 2 Placement Assessments.
+To make the second attempt worthwhile, we require that you work for a minimum of 5 hours in your ALEKS Prep and Learning Module before the second Placement Assessment will become available to you.
+We advise you to break up the 5 hours of practice over several days to make it most beneficial.
+Students who complete the Summer Bridge Program will have an opportunity to take a third assessment after completing the program.

-You must wait 48 hours between Placement Assessments.
+You must wait 24 hours between your first and second Placement Assessments and complete a minimum of 5 hours of practice in your ALEKS Prep and Learning Module.
 There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
 You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

 Prep and learning modules